jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Sixty by eighteen.

-"We'll start planting tomorrow.
-New vines on the south, trees to the north, bee hives in between.
-We'll be back to normal in three to four seasons."
+My son and I made a plan.
+Prepare the soil.
+Start planting new vines on the south, trees to the north, bee hives in between.
+We'll be back to crop in three to four seasons.

+"Faster," my son said.

+"How?"

-"With constant water", my son noted correctly.
+"We'll have constant water," my son noted correctly.

 We took the deed the next day.

 That year, the aqueduct brought water from the mountains.
-The road beside it carried grain carts from the harbor to the city center.
+The road beside it carried carts between the harbor and city center.
 Between them, workers laid the foundation for a new storehouse, each corner measured square, each wall calculated to bear its load.

 My farm continued and a new city rose.

 #### Averroes - Height of Reason

 Water flows through carefully graded channels, the gradient so precise that it travels from mountain springs to vast irrigation fields without a single pump.
-The *acequia*—the web of channels that carries the mountain water across the dry country—spreads to the horizon, feeding orchards no rain alone could keep.
-Men walk the channels each morning, clearing silt, checking the fall of the water finger-width by finger-width.
+The acequia—the web of channels that carries the mountain water across the dry country—spreads to the horizon, feeding orchards no rain alone could keep.
+The fruit pays for the land, the water, the work.
+So men walk the channels each morning, clearing silt, checking the fall of the water to ensure constant flow.

 In the great courtyard, two students bend over their paper sheets, each drawing a different triangle—one tall and narrow, one with sides nearly equal.
 A third holds an astrolabe to the afternoon sky—a disk of engraved brass, the heavens mapped in metal, by which a man can measure a star's height and read back his own place beneath it.
 He turns it, frowning.

 The youngest sets down his reed pen.
 "Teacher, the *acequia*—how did the engineers know the gradient?
 They made water flow across the whole country without spilling, without a single pump."

 "Geometry."
 Averroes taps the paper.
-"The same Euclid proved in Alexandria, Al-Khwarizmi made into algebra.
+"What Euclid proved in Alexandria, Al-Khwarizmi made into algebra.
 Water falls at the same rate here as in Baghdad, as in Rome before us.
 If you can do the math."

 "But those are Greeks and Persians," another says.
 "We're not them."